AlexeyYuPopkov/swift_router_example/README.md

 In this example, to perform a transition to another screen, we call the `onRoute` closure with the relevant `Route` case.
 If necessary, this case can include any parameters needed by the next screen.
 Notably, `ViewController` does not contain any navigation logic and does not know anything about the screens it transitions to.

 Now, let's dive into the `Router` implementation.
-The [video bellow](https://alexeyyupopkov.github.io/swift_router_example/router_example.mov) demonstrates the behavior we aim to achieve.
+The [video](https://alexeyyupopkov.github.io/swift_router_example/router_example.mov) demonstrates the behavior we aim to achieve.

 Let's start with the `SceneDelegate`: